 Clinton Approves Visa for IRA Ally Gerry Adams

 WASHINGTON (AP) _ With the Northern Ireland peace process at a crossroad, President Clinton approved a U.S. visa today for IRA ally Gerry Adams but barred him from raising money in America for the outlawed guerrilla group.

 The visa will let Adams spend his second St. Patrick’s Day in the United States.

-Clinton’s decision followed agreement between the British and Irish governments to set a date for peace negotiations.
-In an olive branch to the Irish Republican Army, its political ally, Adams’ Sinn Fein party, will participate in the talks if the IRA resumes its cease-fire.
+Clinton’s decision came two days after the British and Irish governments set a June 10 date for peace negotiations.
+In an olive branch to the Irish Republican Army, its political ally _ Adams’ Sinn Fein party _ will be allowed to participate in the talks if the IRA resumes its cease-fire.